 There will also be a slight reconfiguration of the existing overhead lines at the proposed new substation, joining one side of ZC(S) Route and one side of XL Route to provide a 275kV overhead line between Kincardine 275kV Substation and Easterhouse 275kV Substation.

-We will also need to connect the proposed new Kincardine North substation to the existing Kincardine 275kV substation by installing underground cables between them, but this will be subject to a separate planning process in due course and no longer forms part of this consultation.
+We will also need to connect the proposed new Kincardine North substation to the existing Kincardine 275kV substation by installing an underground cable between them.